samwho/scrabble-solver/README.md

 The word file needs to be a file that contains a list of words, one word per line.
 The words can be whatever you want, the solver really doesn't care.

+# Contributing

+This project uses the [git-flow](https://github.com/nvie/gitflow) branching strategy.
+If you want to contribute, read up on how git-flow works, fork the repository, create a feature branch and issue a pull request to the develop branch :)